- Duration: 55 Minutes

 What are the benefits of this kind of training?

 The exercises in this video demand simultaneous muscle recruitment from every muscle in your body.
 They challenge balance and strength and force you to learn to control your body in multiple planar, multi-directional, full body movements.
-The nature of these movements are elemental to keeping a slight stumble a slight stumble, instead of a blown out ankle, knee or hip.
+The nature of these movements are instrumental to keeping a slight stumble a slight stumble, instead of a blown out ankle, knee, or hip.
 Mastering challenges like this one is what allows you to jump onto a paddleboard, for example, and feel like a natural, even if you've never tried it before.
 It's what drastically reduces your learning curve when picking up a new sport or activity.
-It's sleeper workouts like these that build true physical prowess and make you feel and move like an athlete.
+It's sleeper workouts like these that build true physical prowess and make you feel and move more like an athlete.

 How can I make this easier?

-If your balance is shaky, you can limit your range of motion or do the routine next to a table or wall for support in case you need it - just remember that struggling and having to recover your balance is better than placing your foot on the ground for support the second that you feel at all unstable.
+If your balance is shaky, you can limit your range of motion or do the routine next to a table or wall for support in case you need it.
+Just remember that struggling and having to recover your balance is better than placing your foot on the ground for support the second that you feel at all unstable.
 You can also make this easier by taking extra breaks, longer rest periods, and doing fewer reps.

 How can I make this harder?

-You can make this drastically more difficult by doing something as simple as holding onto a dumbbell or any other kind of weight - when you're talking about exercises like this, it really doesn't take much extra resistance to make this training session that much more advanced.
+You can make this drastically more difficult by doing something as simple as holding onto a dumbbell or any other kind of weight.
+When you're talking about exercises like this, it really doesn't take much extra resistance to make this training session that much more advanced.